alicenet/alicenet/README.md

 > For a quicker local setup, you might want to change the `scripts/base-files/baseConfig` template and
 > set `finalityDelay` from `6` -> `1` to speed up the ethdkg process.

-Once it has been completed and MadNet starts mining blocks, the system is ready.
+Once it has been completed and AliceNet starts mining blocks, the system is ready.

 Deposits are required in order to submit DataStores.
 Run the following at least 4 times in order to deposit enough funds to inject datastores.